 The diversity of South Africa – in terms of landscape, culture and history – is remarkable.
-Each of the nine provinces offer endless opportunities, such as wine-tasting in the Western Cape, surfing in the Eastern Cape, spotting the famed Big Five at Kruger National Park and uncovering the history of the Diamond Fields in the Northern Cape.
+Each of the nine provinces offer endless opportunities, such as wine-tasting in the Western Cape, surfing in the Eastern Cape, spotting the famed Big Five at Kruger National Park in Mpumalanga and Limpopo and uncovering the history of the Diamond Fields in the Northern Cape.
 Here are some of our recommended road trips in South Africa:

 The Garden Route owes its name to the lush and ecologically diverse vegetation found here, along with numerous lakes and lagoons along the coast.
 Although this coastal drive is appealing throughout the year due to its mild climate, autumn (February – April) is preferable as it has very little rain fall, is comfortably warm and enjoys a calm breeze.